XR - DORSAL /THORACIC SPINE AP & LATERAL VIEW

 When and Who Needs to Take a Thoracic Spine X-Ray?

-• Injury or Trauma: Following a fall, sports injury, or motor vehicle accident that affects the mid-back.
+• Recent Injury or Trauma: Following a car accident, a fall, or a sports-related injury that impacts the mid-back area.

-• Persistent Pain: Chronic or worsening pain in the middle of your back that does not improve with rest or initial treatments.
-An x-ray for mid back pain is often one of the first diagnostic steps.
+• Persistent Mid-Back Pain: Chronic or acute pain in the thoracic region that does not resolve with rest or initial treatments.

-• Stiffness and Reduced Mobility: Unexplained stiffness or difficulty moving or bending your mid-back.
+• Stiffness or Reduced Mobility: Unexplained stiffness or difficulty bending or twisting your mid-section.

 Benefits